 A King Regula IIa with 40mm f/3.5 Cassar lens.
 It had no King Regula logo engraved on the front.
 The engravings on the top housing are the same as on the Cita below.

-A rather rare version of the King Regula IIa, which could easily be confused with a Regula IP.o found a little further down this page.
+A rather rare early version of the King Regula IIa, which could easily be confused with a Regula IP.o shown earlier on this page.
 The only difference appears to be the lens, which was a King Regulon 45mm f/3.5 on this model.

-A late version of the King Regula IIa, which had a slighter wider lens, a Cassar 45mm f/3.5.
+Near the end of production, the King Regula IIa was equipped with a more normal, slighter narrower lens, a Cassar 45mm f/3.5.

 King Regula Cita